jochen777/jWebForm/doc/template.md

 piList: List of *ProducerInfos* Object

 piNao: Map of <Name, *ProducerInfos*>.
-For "manually" accessing the elements
+For "manually" accessing the fields

-names: List of the names of the elements
+names: List of the names of the fields

 ## Available data within the ProducerInfos

-name: name of the element
+name: name of the field

 html: rendered html